kyle-cassidy/delta-ai/README.md

 ## Acknowledgments

-- [Paperless-ngx](https://github.com/paperless-ngx/paperless-ngx) for the amazing document management system
+- [Delta-DMS](Paperless-ngx fork) for the amazing document management system
 - OpenAI API
 - The Express.js and Node.js communities for their excellent tools